 Originally from Roswell, New Mexico, John Denver later lived in Los Angeles and moved to Aspen in 1970.
 His eventually branched into acting with leading man roles in feature films, like “Oh, God!” where he starred with television comedy icon George Burns.

 A few of his hit songs include Rocky Mountain High, Country Roads, Annie’s Song (You Fill Up My Senses), and (I’m Just a ) Country Boy.
 They were cross-over songs played on country and pop music radio stations.

 John Denver died tragically in an airplane crash in 1997.
 Ten years later, the State of Colorado named “Rocky Mountain High” its state song.

 Also see the Wallace Stevens page for a similar type of tribute located in Connecticut.

 While in Los Angeles, he performed live at a variety of clubs, including The Troubadour (see picture above).
 Read more about the life and works of John Denver at johndenver.com, where he is quoted: “Music does bring people together.
 It allows us to experience the same emotions.
 People everywhere are the same in heart and spirit…”

 The photo on this page was provided by Susanne and Jerry McClain, fellow musicians and longtime friends of John Denver.
 Jerry McClain stands on the far left.
 Later, Jerry McClain, along with Truett Pratt, gained worldwide renown for recording the theme song for the long-running popular television series Happy Days.

-Aspen is the fifth stop on our Colorado Author Adventures Trail!
+Aspen is the sixth stop on our Colorado Author Adventures Trail.